Charith-12/TodoApp-BackendAPI/README.md

 Request URL: `https://localhost:7089/api/Todo/{id}`

-The response indicating the successful update: 204 No Content.
+The response indicating the successful deletion: 204 No Content.

 Invalid "todoId" returns 404 Not Found.